Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 But the stubborn part of me refused to let go.
 I decided I needed to change the water regularly—easy enough—and I rummaged through my husband’s garage for anything that might help.
 You wouldn’t believe what I found: pieces of PVC pipe!
 With the right saw and a little elbow grease, I created a makeshift filtration system.
 It was rudimentary, but it worked.

 The water became clearer, and I swapped the fish out for some tilapia, which I learned were much better suited for a home aquaponics system and, they say, quite delicious grilled.
-Every time I walked by my little setup, I smell the earthy aroma of nutrient-rich water, and it felt like I had finally tapped into something real.
+Every time I walked by my little setup, I could smell the earthy aroma of nutrient-rich water, and it felt like I had finally tapped into something real.

 The Green Glory

-Months of trial and error later, I had a modest but somewhat attractive setup.
+Months of and error later, I had a modest but somewhat attractive setup.
 The plants flourished—lettuce mostly, as it seemed more forgiving than my earlier choices.
 I was proud; they were vivid green and bursting with life.
 The tilapia, meanwhile, provided just enough nitrogen to keep things alive and well.
 It’s a strange feeling watching your plants grow, knowing they’re thriving in a system that you pieced together from bits and pieces of your life.

 Whenever I invited friends over, I’d find myself prattling on about nutrient solutions and pH levels like a proud parent.
 I even had a few buddies express interest in setting up their own systems, and I loved sharing my story—missteps and all—over coffee.
 It became less about gardening and more about understanding life cycles, patience, and the beauty of the unexpected.